MICHAEL BOOTH. ELITE WATERMAN… WORLD CHAMPION.

 Michael Booth; known as the Aussie SUP Powerhouse continuing to dominate in the sport internationally, is fast becoming the most highly regarded and respected SUP contender world-wide.

-The last two years has seen the best of Booth as he has become a 3 x Australian Champion, a 2 x ISA World Champion in 2016 & 2018, back to back European Tour Champion in 2017/2018 (currently leading 2019) and is currently second in the APP World Tour rankings.
+The last four years has seen the best of Booth as he has become APP World Tour Distance series champion, 3 x World Distance Race Champion, 3 x Australian Champion, 3 x European Tour Champion.
 Needless to say, Michael continues to impress his sponsors and loyal followers.

 Michael prides himself on the quality and consistency of his performance and believes that success can only be achieved through hard work, self-belief and dedication – words which he continues to live by during both the off season and the racing season.